gatling/gatling/src/sphinx/session/feeder.rst

   val tsvFeeder = tsv("foo.tsv", rawSplit = true)
   val ssvFeeder = ssv("foo.ssv", rawSplit = true)

-Of course, don't use csv for JSON with rawSplit as the JSON commas will be interpreted as separators!
+Of course, don't use ``csv`` for JSON with rawSplit as the JSON commas will be interpreted as separators !

 .. _feeder-json: